India's Chinese app ban seen jolting $1 bln expansion of ByteDance

 NEW DELHI/HONG KONG, June 30 (Reuters) - An Indian ban on dozens of Chinese apps following a border clash between the two nations has possibly derailed a $1 billion India expansion plan of China's ByteDance, while also sparking an uproar from users of its popular TikTok video app.

-TikTok was removed from Google and Apple app stores in India after New Delhi said on Monday night it was among the 59 apps which it believed posed a "threat to sovereignty and integrity".
+TikTok was blocked on Google and Apple app stores in India after New Delhi said on Monday night it was among the 59 apps which it believed posed a "threat to sovereignty and integrity".
+Late on Tuesday, TikTok's already downloaded versions on phones in India stopped showing any videos. [nL4N2E63K0]

 The government order didn't name China, or cite the border clashes.
 App analytics firm Sensor Tower said all the 59 apps named were of Chinese origin, including Tencent's 0700.HK WeChat and Alibaba's BABA.N UC Browser.